Slow Medicine

 In the years following the wildfire that swept through our valley in Portugal in 2017 I moved through what I now understand was a profound and sustained period of burnout.
 I did not recognise it as burnout at the time.
 I might have called it depression, or adrenal fatigue, or simply the weight of everything that had happened.
 Of course time passing is one of the best healers, but somatic therapy and Embodied Processing is what has helped me to truly process and digest these difficult experiences.

 That experience is the foundation of everything I offer.
 Not a theory about slow medicine, a lived understanding of what it actually means to heal at the body's pace, with the right support, over time.
+If you resonate with anything here and would like some support, contact me.

 The Slow Medicine Immersion

-My signature 12 week program for embodied restoration.
+My 12 week program for embodied restoration.

 The Slow Medicine Immersion is my signature twelve week program designed for women who are ready to stop pushing and start listening.
 For those navigating burnout, anxiety, perimenopause, or major life transition.
 For anyone who has tried the faster approaches and found that something essential remains.